Boeing is raising its offer to end the strike - KESQ

 By Chris Isidore and Vanessa Yurkevich, CNN

-New York (CNN) — Boeing said Monday it has raised its offer to the International Association of Machinists union to end the strike by 33,000 union members that has now entered its 11th day.
+New York (CNN) — Boeing announced Monday that it raised its offer to the International Association of Machinists (IAM) union as the strike against the company enters its 11th day.

 The new offer would give members a 30% raise over the four-year life of the contract, including an immediate 12% raise, up from the 25% in overall raises and an immediate 11% raise that membership voted almost unanimously against on September 12, just before walking off the job at Boeing plants on the West Coast.

-Note: Correction: An earlier version of this story incorrectly stated the start date for Boeing employee Brandon Felton.
-He started in June.